amckinney/backend-dev/docs/welcome.md

 * Store data in a relational, SQL database.
 * Work with build systems and other automation techniques, such as CI workflows.
 * Write unit and integration tests.
+* Write code that writes valid code to augment your program's behavior.
 * Review code and provide constructive criticism.

 ## Curriculum